Click the links below for help with drug and alcohol addiction in Lincolnshire

 Equally, you will have the freedom to share your life experiences with others, which can help you feel heard and accepted.
 This open environment contributes to reducing the stigma surrounding addiction.

-When you leave rehab, you will hopefully feel less ashamed about your struggles as you will be aware that addiction can affect anyone.
+When you leave rehab in Lincolnshire, you will hopefully feel less ashamed about your struggles as you will be aware that addiction can affect anyone.